buglabs/iot-enabler-kit/readme.markdown

 ## The RL78/G14 board with built-in Gainspan module

-This is the most recent bugswarm-enabled device.
-The firmware is currently in beta, using the IAR RL78 Workbench development environment.
-For the final firmware release, the code will be ported to the CubeSuite+ environment and Applilet3 driver generation tool.
-Notable improvements:
+The current firmware code uses the IAR RL78 Workbench development environment.
+Future code releases will support additonal IDEs including the CubeSuite+ environment and Applilet3 driver generation tool.
+Notable features include:
-*  Swarm credentials are automatically generated based on the device mac address, no user intervention required
+*  Dweet credentials are automatically generated based on the device mac address, no user intervention required
 *  Wifi access point can be set using the web provisioning feature of the gainspan module
 *  A single firmware can be used for all RL78G14 development boards.